ruby/ruby/doc/contributing/building_ruby.md

 1. Download ruby source code:

-    Select one of the bellow.
+    Select one of the below.

     1. Build from the tarball: